jellysquider/jellysquider.github.io/fem-dict.md

 ---

 ### Background
 There is a crucial need to develop Ukrainian language along with various social reforms.
-Gender stereotyping cannot be overcome without proper gendered terminology.
+Gender stereotypes cannot be overcome without proper gendered terminology.
+Ukrainian language has a masculine–feminine–neuter grammatical gender system.
+Thus, there is a specific set of rules how words of different gender are formed.
+The issue of using feminitives (feminine-gendered nouns) has been recurring since 1960s and using masculine-gendered nouns for defining female-related ones is against morphological and syntactic rules of Ukrainian language [[1]](http://povaha.org.ua/pyat-prychyn-vzhyvaty-feminityvy/).

 ### Objectives
 - Spread awareness about the feminitives (why, when and how they are used; why they are needed at all; what are the guidelines of their formation)
 - Develop a web application where anyone can look up existing feminitives, their forms, meaning and usage
 - Demonstrate real-life applications of feminitives in literature as well as in tech documentation.
 Provide a link from existing explanatory dictionary (1980’s)